bertjan/webdriver-flash/README.md

 # webdriver-flash
-Utility to support testing of Flash webapps through JavaScript using Selenium WebDriver
+Utility to support testing of Flash webapps through JavaScript using Selenium WebDriver.